What Makes a Great HR Leader? 7 Leadership Qualities to Have

 A great HR leader creatively plans for the future of their organization.
 It’s important to be focused on the future as well as the day-to-day.
 They’re innovative, and they don’t focus on doing what’s already been done.

-I wish more HR leaders would be curious about the “what if’s.”
+I wish more human resource leaders would be curious about the “what if’s.”
 There’s a tendency to do what’s been done or just take the easy/safe route.
 It’s that checklist mentality, and that doesn’t necessarily do your audience any favors.
 Being more curious about the needs of your customers and asking for the fresh perspective of agencies is a great way to entertain the “what if” question and push onboarding innovation forward.

 -Brent Shetler, Owner & Executive Creative Director at Mindspace